An Additivity theorem for cobordism categories: The B okstedt--Madsen delooping

-The multinerve is a full embedding of categories so, equivalently, a $j$-tuple category may be seen as a $j$-fold semi-simplicial set $\calc_{\bullet, \dots, \bullet}$ such that each ``slice'' obtained by evaluating $\calc$ at $(j-1)$ numbers at arbitrary places, the resulting simplicial object is (the nerve of) a category.
-Taking classifying space in each simplicial direction defines a space $B^j\calc$, the classifying space of the $j$-tuple category $\calc$.
+The multinerve is also a full embedding of categories.
+Therefore, a $j$-tuple category may be seen as a $j$-fold semi-simplicial space $\calc_{\bullet, \dots, \bullet}$ such that each ``slice'' obtained by evaluating $\calc$ at $(j-1)$ numbers at arbitrary places, the resulting semi-simplicial space is (the nerve of) a category.

 The $d$-dimensional $j$-tuple cobordism category of $\cor k$-manifolds $\cob_{d, \cor k}^j$ is defined as follows: Let $\vec p=(p_1, \dots, p_j)$, $\vec p \leq \vec 1$, and denote by $\ell$ the number of 0-entries of $\vec p$.
 An element of $(\cob_d^j)_{\vec p}$ is defined to be a collection of real numbers $a_1, \dots, a_j$, such that for all $n\in \{1,\dots, j\}$ we have